luluzhou1/alinush.github.io/_posts/refs.md

 [^GKMplus20]: **Storing and Retrieving Secrets on a Blockchain**, by Vipul Goyal and Abhiram Kothapalli and Elisaweta Masserova and Bryan Parno and Yifan Song, *in Cryptology ePrint Archive, Report 2020/504*, 2020, [[URL]](https://eprint.iacr.org/2020/504)

+[^GKRplus19]: **Poseidon: A New Hash Function for Zero-Knowledge Proof Systems**, by Lorenzo Grassi and Dmitry Khovratovich and Christian Rechberger and Arnab Roy and Markus Schofnegger, *in Cryptology ePrint Archive, Report 2019/458*, 2019, [[URL]](https://eprint.iacr.org/2019/458)

 [^GKR08]: **Delegating Computation: Interactive Proofs for Muggles**, by Goldwasser, Shafi and Kalai, Yael Tauman and Rothblum, Guy N., *in Proceedings of the Fortieth Annual ACM Symposium on Theory of Computing*, 2008, [[URL]](http://doi.acm.org/10.1145/1374376.1374396)

 [^GKSS20]: **Threshold ECDSA for Decentralized Asset Custody**, by Adam Gągol and Jędrzej Kula and Damian Straszak and Michał Świętek, *in Cryptology ePrint Archive, Report 2020/498*, 2020, [[URL]](https://eprint.iacr.org/2020/498)